Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Method

 \subsection{Limitations}

 Our methodology has several important limitations.
-Firstly, we recognise that our survey dataset does not statistically represent any group---neither ChatGPT users in general nor the subset of ChatGPT users who have submitted feedback through the interface \cite{Tufekci2014-nh}.
-We sampled a subset of ChatGPT users in May 2023, though the networks of the authors and the population of users on Prolific influence our sample.
-The number and characteristics of ChatGPT users in general are not freely available, nor are the number or characteristics of ChatGPT users who have submitted feedback.
-This survey instrument was conducted to sample that population within a constrained budget.
-As such, our survey insights are exploratory and not generalisable to the population of ChatGPT users.
-Nevertheless, these insights are a useful starting point for understanding user practices and perspectives related to feedback features in interfaces to LLMs.
+Firstly, the survey dataset does not statistically represent all ChatGPT users or the subset who submit feedback, limiting the generalisability of our findings \cite{Tufekci2014-nh}.
+We sampled a subset of users in May 2023, influenced by the authors' networks and the Prolific user population.
+Additionally, while necessary to engage with users during ChatGPT's early release, sourcing some respondents from dedicated online forums might introduce a bias toward users inclined to discuss experiences publicly, potentially overlapping with those who share feedback through alternative channels.
+Our multi-pronged recruitment approach was pragmatic given that characteristics of the user base and feedback-submitting population were undefined at the time of study.
+Consequently, our survey insights are exploratory but useful as a starting point for understanding user practices and perspectives related to feedback features.

-Secondly, our survey relies on self-reported data from respondents.
+\looseness-1 Additionally, our survey relies on self-reported data from respondents.
 We did not create a primary dataset of feedback instances, as we could not access a dataset of feedback instances submitted through the ChatGPT interface.
-Instead, we collected a secondary dataset of the type of feedback ({\itshape e.g.}, thumbs-up/down, open-text feedback, etc.) and the broad categories of feedback ({\itshape e.g.}, correcting technical errors/bugs, social and ethical information, etc.) provided by respondents.
+Instead, we collected a secondary dataset of the type of feedback (e.g., thumbs-up/down, open-text feedback) and the broad categories of feedback (e.g., correcting technical errors/bugs, social and ethical information) provided by respondents.
 There may be discrepancies between what users reported and their actual feedback behaviour.
 We note, however, that the survey was conducted primarily to understand the practices and perspectives of ChatGPT users who have submitted feedback rather than to analyse the content of the feedback itself.

 We also engaged with early adopters of ChatGPT, as our survey was conducted in the first six months after deployment.
 In April and May 2023, surveys of U.S. adults found that only 16\% \cite{Vogels2023-hn} and 14\% \cite{Berndt2023-ag} had used ChatGPT, respectively.
 As a result, the respondents' demographics and responses to questions about their experience with AI, ML, and data science may not represent the broader population of ChatGPT users as adoption changes over time.
 Early adopters tend to have higher education levels, higher socioeconomic status, and be more engaged with developments in emerging technologies than later adopters \cite{Rogers2003-fs}, which may skew the survey results.
 If ChatGPT usage becomes more mainstream, the characteristics and perspectives of users may change, potentially affecting the types of feedback provided and the motivations for engaging with the feedback features.
 However, as of March 2024, only 23\% of U.S. adults reported using ChatGPT \cite{McClain2024-oh}, suggesting that the early adopter effect may still be relevant to our findings.